Core Workflows

 Revise a Chart Without Starting Over

-• "Keep this chart, but add data labels."
+• "Update the chart to add data labels."

 • "Same chart, filter to night shift only."